oroinc/platform/UPGRADE-2.0.md

 - Method `get*TargetEntities` is generated as deprecated for both `many-to-many` and `many-to-one` associations.
 - Changed signature of auto-generated `get*Targets` method of `many-to-many` association.
 The parameter `$targetClass` is optional now.
 If this parameter is not specified this method returns all target entities without filtering them by type.
 - Removed constant `EXTEND_ENTITY_CONFIG_PATH` from `Oro\Bundle\EntityExtendBundle\Grid\DynamicFieldsExtension`
+- Method `addManyToOneRelationTargetSide` of `Oro\Bundle\EntityExtendBundle\Tools\RelationBuilder` was marked as deprecated because it is not used anywhere.

 ####ApiBundle: